emilhe/dash-extensions/README.md

     if __name__ == '__main__':
         app.run_server()

-Under the hood, the `DashCallbackBlueprint` class will merge the two callbacks into one and call invoke the appropriate function handler depending on the input trigger.
+Under the hood, the two callbacks are merged into one with the appropriate function handler invoked depending on the input trigger.
 In this simple case, the two callbacks could easily have been merged by hand.
 However, in more complex cases, the callback merging and control flow delegation can be cumbersome to implement by hand.